Raasu2/invokeai-xpu/README.md

 ---

 ## Optional: VRAM override
-Change the VRAM override in install.conf to your GPU's VRM.
+Change the VRAM override in install.conf to your GPU's VRAM.

 ```bash
 INVOKEAI_XPU_VRAM_TOTAL_GB="16"